 Sister Li fellowshiped, “Sister, your questions are actual problems that all the religious churches are faced with, and they are also important issues for all true believers in the Lord.
 Speaking of the churches’ desolation, let’s recall the reason for the desolation of the temple at the end of the Age of Law.
 The temple in the beginning was filled with Jehovah God’s glory.
 Those who served Jehovah God in the temple had to be respectful and reverential, no one would have dared to act wantonly in any way, and even the priests were no exception; otherwise, they would definitely be burned to death by fire falling down from the pinnacle of the temple.
-At the end of the Age of Law, the Jewish leaders strayed from God’s way, didn’t adhere to God’s commandments and went against, the priests made poor sacrifices, and the temple became a marketplace and a den of thieves; especially when the Lord Jesus appeared to do His work, the Jewish leaders wildly judged and condemned Him.
+At the end of the Age of Law, the Jewish leaders strayed from God’s way, didn’t adhere to God’s commandments and went against God’s will, the priests made poor sacrifices, and the temple became a marketplace and a den of thieves; especially when the Lord Jesus appeared to do His work, the Jewish leaders wildly judged and condemned Him.
 This is the main reason why the temple became desolate and lost the work of the Holy Spirit.
 The other reason is because God had incarnated and begun the work of redemption in the Age of Grace, God’s work progressed upon the basis of His work in the Age of Law, and the focus of the Holy Spirit’s work had shifted to the work of redemption in the Age of Grace.
 All those who accepted and followed the Lord Jesus gained the provision of the water of life and found new paths of practice.
 Those who refused to accept the Lord Jesus’ work and even condemned and resisted Him, however, were eliminated by God’s work and fell into darkness and desolation.
 The desolation of the temple completely fulfills this biblical prophecy, ‘And also I have withheld the rain from you, when there were yet three months to the harvest: and I caused it to rain on one city, and caused it not to rain on another city: one piece was rained on, and the piece whereupon it rained not withered.
 So two or three cities wandered to one city, to drink water; but they were not satisfied: yet have you not returned to Me’ (Amos 4:7–8).
 In this prophecy, the phrase ‘to rain on one city’ refers to the church led by God Himself, and the phrase ‘not to rain on another city’ refers to the temple without God’s guidance.”

 As I listened to the sister’s fellowship, I kept nodding my head and felt bright in my heart; I had never heard such a sermon before.

 Sister Li continued, “Nowadays, the situation in the religious churches is far beyond that in the temple at that time.
 Nominally, the church is a place to worship God, but pastors and elders don’t testify to God or exalt God at all, nor do they practice God’s words.
 Instead, they just explain biblical knowledge and theological theories to show themselves off, build themselves up and make people look up to and worship them.
 They are completely unable to supply believers’ spiritual needs, nor can they bring people before God.
 The more they preach that way, the further believers grow from God.
 Ultimately, believers have no place for God in their hearts—they lose their faith and love, are unwilling to attend gatherings, and can’t live out the Lord’s teachings.
 As can be seen, the churches’ desolation is caused by the religious leaders.
 Especially, when seeing some believers leave their church and go out to look for one with the Holy Spirit’s work, some pastors and elders use some fallacies and heresies to obstruct them, saying that they should stick to their own church and not carelessly listen to other sermons or go to other churches, vainly hoping to keep a tight hold on believers.
 They would rather let believers die of exhaustion than allow them to search for the Holy Spirit’s work.
 This kind of service has completely deviated from the Lord’s way, and because of all of their actions and deeds, they have been detested and rejected by God.
 This is the main reason for the religious churches being desolate and having lost the Holy Spirit’s work.
 Another reason is that the Lord Jesus has returned in the flesh to perform His judgment work of the last days beginning in God’s house, opening up the Age of Kingdom and concluding the Age of Grace, and the Holy Spirit’s work has shifted to God’s work of the last days.
-Almighty God,of the last days, has expressed all truths for the salvation of mankind to purify and perfect all those who accept God’s work of the last days.
+Almighty God, Christ of the last days, has expressed all truths for the salvation of mankind to purify and perfect all those who accept God’s work of the last days.
 Those who have kept up with Almighty God’s work of the last days have received the Holy Spirit’s work and gained the watering and provision of the water of life.
 But those who are stuck in the religious churches and have refused to accept God’s work of the last days have fallen into darkness and desolation.
 So, no matter how people pray or how they use various means such as singing hymns, holding festival activities or organizing all sorts of rituals to raise spirits and attract believers, it is of no use and is just ‘treating the symptoms but not the root cause.’
 Just as God’s words say, ‘God will accomplish this fact: He will make all people throughout the universe come before Him and worship the God on earth, and His work in other places will cease, and people will be forced to seek the true way.
 It will be like Joseph: Everyone came to him for food, and bowed down to him, for he had things to eat.
 In order to avoid famine, people will be forced to seek the true way.
 The entire religious community will suffer severe famine, and only the God of today is the wellspring of living water, possessed of the ever-flowing wellspring provided for the enjoyment of man, and people will come and depend on Him.’

 “God’s will is behind the churches’ desolation.
 This is so that those who truly believe in God and yearn for the truth will seek God’s new work.
 So, we must leave the churches in the Age of Grace and follow God’s new work.
 Only in this way can we receive the Holy Spirit’s work.”